pgruetter/sdl-docs/docs/getting-started/delta-lake-format.md

         }
     }

-Then create a new, similar data object `int-departure`:
+Then create a new, similar data object `int-departures`:

     int-departures {
         type = DeltaLakeTableDataObject